dddiaz/dddiaz.com/README.md

 - remove some of the share icons on blog posts
 - missing my name under my picture
 - Fix saturation on photo (custom css saturation filter)
+- migrate certain projects into blog posts (ex: finding hidden messages)

 # TODO: <Wont Do>:
 - Update font?
 - add resume pdf to content/authors/admin/index
 - move more posts link up right under recent posts header
+- nav bar hover highlight color is dull (made the site default with home highlighted)
+- blog post for aws image is misaligned (no longer featured on main page, so non issue)

 #### Dev Note:
 The main reason i went through the trouble of upgrading from the old academic theme, is that i had made some custom changes to the theme that made it hard to keep up to date with new releases, this avoids that.